Judaeo-Spanish: Origins

-Following the Expulsion, the process of dialect mixing continued, but Castilian Spanish remained by far the largest contributor.
-The daily language was increasingly influenced both by the language of study and by the local non-Jewish vernaculars, such as Greek and Turkish.
+Following the Expulsion of Jews from Spain, the process of dialect mixing continued, but Castilian Spanish remained by far the largest contributor.
+The daily language was increasingly influenced by both the language of study and the local non-Jewish vernaculars, such as Greek and Turkish.
 It came to be known as Judesmo and, in that respect, the development is parallel to that of Yiddish.
-However, many speakers, especially among the community leaders, also had command of a more formal style, castellano, which was nearer to the Spanish at the time of the Expulsion.
+However, many speakers, especially among community leaders, also had command of a more formal style, "castellano", which was closer to the Spanish at the time of the Expulsion.

 Source languages

 Spanish

 The grammar, the phonology, and about 60% of the vocabulary of Judaeo-Spanish is essentially Spanish but, in some respects, it resembles the dialects in southern Spain and South America, rather than the dialects of Central Spain.
 For example, it has yeísmo ("she" is eya/ella [ˈeja] (Judaeo-Spanish), instead of ella) as well as seseo.

 In many respects, it reproduces the Spanish of the time of the Expulsion, rather than the modern variety, as it retains some archaic features such as the following: